-YES NO UNKN I. GENERAL INFORMATION 1.
-How long have you occupied the property?
-Age of Structure: 2. s anyone other than yourself have any right to use an n to own any part of your property?
+YES NO UNKN GENERAL INFORMATION How long have you occupied the property?
+Age of Structure: 2.
+Does anyone other than yourself have any right to use any part of your property, or does anyone else claim to own any part of your property?
 If yes, explain: 3.
-Is th Is the property in a flood hazard area or an inland wetlands area?
-If yes, explain: 4. impo you have any reason to believe that the municipality ose any assessment for purposes such as sewer insta llation, water main improvements, sidewalks or oth llation, sewer improvements, water main 5. e property located in a municipally designated villagict, or special tax district, or listed on the National F cial statement: Information concerning village distriction ined from the municipality's village or historic distriction.
-YES NO UNKN II.
-SYSTEM/UTILITIES 6.
-Heat ing system problems?
-If yes, explain and list fuel t ypes a.
-Is the ere an underground fuel tank?
-If yes, give age of tar nk if known, and location. b.
-Are you aware of any problems with the fuel tank?
-If ye s, explain: 7.
-Hot water problems?
-If yes, explain: Type e of hot water heater Age
+Is the property in a flood hazard area or an inland wetlands area?
+If yes, explain: 4.
+Do you have any reason to believe that the municipality in which the subject property is located may impose any assessment for purposes such as sewer installation, sewer improvements, water main installation, water main improvements, sidewalks or other improvements?
+If yes, explain:

+5. Is the property located in a municipally designated village district, municipally designated historic district, or special tax district, or listed on the National Register of Historic Places?
+If yes, explain: